Connection matrices in combinatorial topological dynamics: Algebraic connection matrices

 which proves \eqref{eq:CrBrHr4}.
 Since $P\in\Down(P)$ and $H_P=H$, we get from \eqref{eq:dHr} that the restriction $d_{|H}:H\to H$ is well-defined.
 Since $d^2=0$ and $d(H)\subset H$, we get $d_{|H}^2=0$.
 This proves that $(H,d_{|H})$ is a chain complex.
-From \eqref{eq:CrBrHr4} and Corollary~\ref{cor:filt-hom} one further obtains that $d_{|H}$ is a filtered homomorphism.
-This proves (v) and completes the proof of the lemma.
+From \eqref{eq:CrBrHr4} and Corollary~\ref{cor:filt-hom} one finally can conclude that~$d_{|H}$ is a filtered homomorphism.
+This proves~(v) and completes the proof of the lemma.